-Immunisations commence at two months of age, are free and are available through your GP or child health clinic.
+Immunisations commence at birth, are free and are available through your GP or child health clinic.

 Congratulations on the birth of your baby

 We understand that having a baby is a major life event and we feel privileged to be sharing this special time with you.